Did you know?

 You must give your landlord written notice to end your tenancy.
 The notice must include the address of the rental unit and the date you are moving out.

 For a month-to-month or periodic tenancy, the landlord must receive your notice at least one month before the effective date of the notice and before the final month’s rent is due.

-For a fixed-term tenancy that requires you move out at the end of the term, you needn’t give the landlord notice.
+For a fixed-term tenancy that requires you move out at the end of the term (such as where the landlord plans to use the unit), you needn’t give the landlord notice.
 But if you’re in a fixed-term tenancy that doesn’t require you to move out at the end of the term, then you must give your landlord written notice that you’re leaving.
 And you must do so at least one month before the effective date of the notice and before the day that rent is due.